 - After-the-fact shoe checks and full body scans are irrelevant.
 Real intelligence consists in finding plots before they have a chance to do damage, not in hoping that future attacks will use the exact same methods as old attacks, and limiting one’s security to preventing only those types of threats.

-In the next section, we will consider a few general terms regarding this relationality found in classical Chinese thought, and begin to relate them directly to CS and CTI.
+In the next section, we will consider a few general terms regarding this relationality found in classical Chinese thought, and begin to relate them directly to InfoSec and CTI.

 Ames, Roger T., and Henry Rosemont.
 Introduction.
 In The Analects of Confucius.
 Pp. 45-6.